-(UPDATED 4/11/13) The Council approvals of the Specific Plan and related actions took place in June 2012, and became effective in mid-July.
+(UPDATED 11/14/13) The Council approvals of the Specific Plan and related actions took place in June 2012, and became effective one month later.
 The final Specific Plan is available below, and the Final EIR is available on the EIR sub-page.
-New development proposals in the Plan area are now required to adhere to the Specific Plan regulations (note: a few projects submitted prior to the Specific Plan effective date are still being reviewed under the pre-existing regulations).
+New development proposals in the Plan area are required to adhere to the Specific Plan regulations.
 In addition, the City is considering implementation of public space improvements on an ongoing basis through the 5-Year Capital Improvement Program (CIP) process.

 As individual development proposals are submitted, the City will make web pages for larger projects.
 Currently, the following projects have their own project page: